lubianat/omero-ontop-to-rdf-comparisons/README.md

 Now the OMERO-ONTOP ontology has a few more steps.
 It also creates a DetectorType class, but CMOS is defined twice, first as an instance of owl:Class and then as an instance of owl:NamedIndividual.
 It is also, at the same time, an instance and a subclass of core:DetectorType.

 This is an example of _punning_ in practice.
 Punning is the use of the same URI for multiple things, including a class and an individual, a feature [introduced in OWL 2](https://www.w3.org/TR/owl2-new-features/#F12%3a_Punning).
 It enables modelling of metaclasses.
 As OWL is does not allow real [https://nemo.inf.ufes.br/en/projetos/mlt/ multi-level modeling], the semantics becomes a bit hazy.
-Punning is (IMO) a kidn of a hack to insert multi-level modelling in OWL.
+Punning is a kind of a hack to insert multi-level modelling in OWL.

 So "CMOS" is an owl:NamedIndividual of the metaclass core:DetectorType, while it is also a class of, say, the CMOS detector in a particular microscope.

-core:DetectorType and core:Detector are also linked.

 It uses two different ways to specify the valid detector types, one OWL-style, using a `owl:equivalentClass` , which closes the definition, and the other using [linkml:permissible_values](https://w3id.org/linkml/permissible_values), which defines _A list of possible values for a slot range._